glow-gh/daa/1_3_markdown.md

 [Markdown](https://daringfireball.net/projects/markdown/) is a lightweight markup language for creating formatted text for online use.
 A [Markdown]([Markdown](https://daringfireball.net/projects/markdown/)) file can also be used as a very powerful notepad to keep track of workflows, files and links.
 Markdown files can also be made to build individual pages to a public webpage, for example by using [GitHub Pages](https://pages.github.com) to publish Markdown files from a [GitHub](github.com) repository.

 ## Aims
 Knowing how to create and set up Markdown files will provide you with a versatile plain text format able to include text, links, and basic visualisations that can be deployed in your personal workflow and online.
 Markdown files are widely used in blogging and for online documentation, especially on [GitHub](github.com).
+As such, they can combine note-taking and assignment writing with a light-weight format for publishing content to the web.

 #### Applications
 * [MacDown](https://macdown.uranusjr.com) (editor for MacOS)